Silkaj team is pleased to announce the stable release of Silkaj version 0.10.0

 Under the hood, Silkaj codebase has been updated to use DuniterPy v1.0,

-which comes with breaking backward compatible changes on the Documents classes and
+which comes with breaking backward compatible changes on the Documents

 the drop of the asynchronous property.